Old car logos: American car companies that went out of business

 Mosler Logo

 A sense of urgency and dynamism permeates the design of Mosler vehicles, echoing the bright yellow hue of the logo.
-Yellow often symbolizes excitement and energy, qualities that are associated with the high-octane world of sports cars.
+Yellow often symbolizes excitement and energy, qualities associated with the high-octane world of sports cars.

 Even after the company ceases to operate independently, its legacy in the context of American sports car manufacturing endures, thanks in no small part to its carefully crafted image.